stretch327/XojoConsoleOptionParser/README.md

 # XojoConsoleOptionParser
 A class for parsing command-line options in a xojo console app

-For easy access, save this project as a binary project into the Project Templates folder next to your IDE.
+For easy access, save this project as a binary project into the Project Templates folder next to your IDE or into the global Project Templates folder found here:

+macOS/Linux: ~/Documents/Xojo/IDE/Project Templates<br>
+Windows    : %HOME%\Documents\Xojo\IDE\Project Templates

 ## Usage
 Initialize your parameters in the App.Run event using the Params.AddOption method.
 The parameters are: